igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 The Q Period needs to be chosen carefully, since the observation could become too unreliable in case of packet reordering and loss if Q Period is too small.
-However, when Q Period is too large, short connections may not yield a useful upstream loss measurement.
+However, when Q Period is too large, connections that send fewer than half Q Period packets do not yield a useful upstream loss measurement.

 The observer needs to differentiate packets as belonging to different connections, since they use independent counters.